freenas/freenas-docs/userguide/system.rst

 To change the train, use the drop-down menu to make a different selection.

-.. note:: the train selector will not allow you to do a downgrade.
-For example, you cannot select a STABLE train while booted into a Nightly boot environment or select a 9.3 train while booted into a 9.10 boot environment.
+.. note:: The train selector does not allow downgrades.
+For example, the STABLE train cannot be selected while booted into a Nightly boot environment, or a 9.3 train cannot be selected while booted into a 9.10 boot environment.
 If you have been testing or running a more recent version and wish to go back to an earlier version, reboot and select a boot environment for that earlier version.
 You can then use this screen to see if any updates are available for that train.

 This screen also lists the URL of the official update server should that information be needed in a network with outbound firewall